OfficeDev/open-xml-docs/docs/word/how-to-create-a-word-processing-document-by-providing-a-file-name.md

 that the **Dispose** () method (internal method used by the Open XML SDK to clean up resources) is automatically called when the closing bracket is reached.
 The block that follows the **using** statement establishes a scope for the object that is created or named in the **using** statement, in this case **wordDocument**.
-Because the **WordprocessingDocument** class in the Open XML SDK automatically saves and closes the object as part of its **System.IDisposable** implementation, and because **Dispose** is automatically called when you exit the bracketed block, you do not have to explicitly call **Save** and **Close**─as long as you use **using**.
+Because the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class in the Open XML SDK automatically saves and closes the object as part of its **System.IDisposable** implementation, and because **Dispose** is automatically called when you exit the bracketed block, you do not have to explicitly call **Save** and **Close**─as long as you use **using**.

 Once you have created the Word document package, you can add parts to it.
-To add the main document part you call the [AddMainDocumentPart()](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument.addmaindocumentpart) method of the **WordprocessingDocument** class.
+To add the main document part you call the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.AddMainDocumentPart%2A> method of the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class.
 Having done that, you can set about adding the document structure and text.